fabriciopirini/clojure-rest-api/README.md

 ## Testing

-To run the implemented tests, use the following command:
+To run the implemented tests using Midje, use the following command:

 ```
-lein test
+lein midje
 ```

 ## List of Endpoints available